$\infty$-Dold-Kan correspondence via representation theory: Introduction

 In this article, we give a purely derivator-theoretic reformulation and proof of Theorem \ref{dercat}; this shows that the phenomenon occurs uniformly across stable derivators and is independent of the ring of coefficients $k$.
-Namely, given a stable derivator $\D$, we can refine the derived category $\mathrm{D}(kA_n)$ with the stable derivator shifted by the free category of $A_n$ (\cref{shifted}), which we denote by $\D^{A_n}$.
-To generalize the derived category $\mathrm{D}(kA_n/I)$, we consider the shifted derivator $\D^{\tilde{A}(n,2)}$ where $\tilde{A}(n,2)$ is a suitable poset (see picture \ref{A(n,2)}).
-Then, to express the relations generating the ideal $I$, we introduce the new notion of \textbf{strict full subderivator} (Section \ref{strictfullsubder}) and we define $\D^{A(n,2)}$ as a particular strict full subderivator of $\D^{\tilde{A}(n,2)}$.
-We show how $\D^{A(n,2)}$ is an enhancement of $\mathrm{D}(kA_n/I)$ and explain the problem of enhancing the derived category of a quiver with relations via strict full subderivators in \cref{sec:relenhancement}.
+Namely, given a stable derivator $\D$, we refine the derived category $\mathrm{D}(kA_n)$ with the stable derivator shifted by the free category of $A_n$ (\cref{shifted}), which we denote by $\D^{A_n}$.
+The enhancement of the derived category $\mathrm{D}(kA_n/I)$ is more complicated to define as it involves the relations given by the ideal $I$.
+Indeed, we introduce the new notion of \textbf{strict full subderivator} (Section \ref{strictfullsubder}) which allows us to express the relations in the language of derivators and to define the correct enhancement as a particular strict full subderivator of the shifted derivator where $\tilde{A}(n,2)$ is a suitable poset (see picture \ref{A(n,2)}).

+In \cref{sec:relenhancement}, we prove that (\ref{derivator intro}) is an enhancement of $\mathrm{D}(kA_n/I)$ and we explain the problem of enhancing the derived category of a quiver with relations via strict full subderivators. \cref{sec5} is dedicated to our main result.

-\cref{sec5} is dedicated to our main result: \begin{theorem} (Theorem \ref{mainthm}) There is an equivalence of stable derivators where $i^n$ and $G^n$ are suitable compositions of left and right Kan extensions. \end{theorem} We observe that this result is related to \cite[Corollary~9.15]{beckert19} where the different approach, involving hypercubes, leads to a different but equivalent definition of $\D^{A(n,2)}$.
+\begin{theorem}[{Theorem \ref{mainthm}}] There is an equivalence of stable derivators where $i^n$ and $G^n$ are suitable compositions of left and right Kan extensions. \end{theorem} The proof of this result involves equivalences of strict full subderivators which will often be taken care by \textbf{homotopical epimorphisms}: a technical tool introduced in \cite{gst:trees} which we discuss in \cref{sec:homoepi}.
+Let us mention that this theorem is related to \cite[Corollary~9.15]{beckert19} where a different approach (involving hyperplanes) leads to an equivalent definition of $\D^{A(n,2)}$.